Phoenix STS Logo

 Replaces OFA

 FAR has replaced Occupational First Aid (OFA) as the workplace first aid standard.
-Most healthcare and high-risk employers now specify FAR.
+Most designated centres, public bodies, and high-risk employers now specify FAR for their nominated first aiders.

 Small Group Format